-My role includes helping with grant applications and writing posts for the okTurtles blog.
+While I am no longer active with okTurtles, I remain a supporter of the Foundation.
+While I was working with them, I was helping with grant applications and writing posts for the okTurtles blog.
 The first blog post I published for okTurtles hit the front page of Hacker News, sparking a discussion about decentralized alternatives to Slack, a team chat application.

 Writer and podcast host, P2P Connects Us